robzr/reporter/README.md

-shell or Ruby commands, facts, or static strings, which are then recorded in the native Puppet report, and can be extracted by the (soon to be included) reporter script, which allows for simple scanning for changes across time, aggregateing output for multiple hosts, or querying hosts.
+shell or Ruby commands, facts, or static strings, which are then recorded in the native Puppet report, and can be extracted by the (soon to be included) reporter script, which allows for simple scanning for changes across time, aggregating output for multiple hosts, or querying hosts.

 ## Setup